ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

-So we can see here that the `cata` version is definitely longer for this particular case, using `cata` doesn't gain us much when we're operating on lists; but as we continue onwards to more complex structures we find that we have more power using an algebra than we do with the `Foldable` instance of structures.
+So we can see here that the `cata` version is definitely longer for this particular case, using `cata` doesn't gain us much when we're operating on lists since they have no additional structure on top of what `Foldable` provides us via `toList`; but as we continue onwards to more complex structures we find that we have more power using an algebra than we do with the `Foldable` instance of structures.

 Let's upgrade our Lists to Trees to see how this plays out!